 Anyone who’s worked on a Commodore 64 or an Amiga keyboard knows what’s coming next when you see Mitsumi - lots of screws!!!

 This is how many screws you need to remove to get to the keyboard PCB of an HB-101.
 Now you know, and knowing is half the battle.
 I was thoroughly weirded out that one of the keyboard PCB screws is just randomly a coarse thread self-tapper.

 With the keyboard PCB removed, we can see that the keyboard is both rubber dome and a Commodore/Amiga style rubber “plunger.”
 I know that all the function keys - those with rubber domes - work great.
 The problem is with the plungers.

 Dimensionally, these strikers look pretty much the same as the ones from an Mitsumi Amiga keyboard.
 I didn’t try to swap one directly (I had enough loose screws on my workbench at this point), but I would not be surprised if this is a viable parts source for both machines.

-In much the same way as I have with my Amiga keyboards, I scrubbed all the contacts with isopropyl alcohol (going through eight Q-tips) and scrubbed each rubber striker with a piece of printer paper to get rid of any non-conductive stuff on the conductive carbon.
+In much the same way as I have with my Amiga keyboards, I scrubbed all the contacts with isopropyl alcohol (going through eight Q-tips) and scrubbed each rubber striker with a piece of clean printer paper to get rid of any non-conductive stuff on the conductive carbon.